DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-2/README.md

 To change the order in which expressions are evaluated, place parentheses around the expressions that should be evaluated first.

 Parentheses also can improve an expression's readability.

+### String Arithmetic

+The + operator can concatenate strings.
+Concatenate means to link or join two things.

+The + operator combines strings, other objects, and variables to form a single string.